saint2706/Solutions-to-30-Days-Of-Python/README.md

 # 30-Days-Of-Python-Restart

 Following [Asabeneh's curriculum](https://github.com/Asabeneh/30-Days-Of-Python) to revive my python coding skills from 2 years ago.
+This repository contains as many solutions to his course as I could solve.
+There are some solutions which are unavailble due to factors I can't control.

+## Incomplete Days

+- Day 15
+  - The exercises state to simply retry already given code.
+- Day 26
+  - Solution in the python_flask folder.
+- Day 27
+  - No exercises given, I'd recommend to just re-attemp the code given in the markdown.
+- Day 28
+  - Reading Exercise, No output to show.
+- Day 29
+  - The API link shown in the exercise isn't working anymore.
+Nothing to build the exercise off of.
+- Day 30
+  - Congrats

 ## 🐍 30 Days Of Python